Microtel Innovation’s solutions for efficient GTP offloading

-The GTP protocol in LTE Core networks
+The Role of GTP in LTE Networks

 Fig. 1 GTP protocol in 4G networks